 An introduction to research in which the student must demonstrate an ability to use the scientific method by conducting an original scientific investigation.
-A typewritten report will be required.
+A typed report will be required.
 An examination may or may not be given, depending on the nature of the problem selected.
-Prerequisite: Need Instructor's Approval.
+Prerequisite: instructor's approval.